The Ultimate Switzerland Road Trip Itinerary for 2 Weeks

 The road is so narrow that it can barely fit one car and it’s a two-way road!
 So I would only recommend driving up if you’re an experienced driver and you don’t have a fear of heights.

-Once you made it to Cancori, find the small church (Kleine Kapelle) where you can park your car.
+Once you make it to Cancori, find the small church (Kleine Kapelle) where you can park your car.
 From here, you only need to walk 5 minutes to the first swing and 10 minutes to the second swing.
-You just have to look out for signs that says “Altalena” and you’ll definitely find them.
+You just have to look out for signs that say “Altalena” and you’ll definitely find them.

 This is your moment to seize the day and get that perfect shot for Instagram so have your camera ready!
 A portrait of you soaring above the Swiss Alps is the perfect souvenir from your 2 weeks in Switzerland.